Bohemi Blog

 Oval green blue Starbrite cut Sapphire loose stone

-John Dyer, one of the most celebrated names in precision gem cutting and the founder of John Dyer Gems, later commercialized the Starbrite cut and brought it to a much wider audience.
+John Dyer, one of the most celebrated names in precision gem cutting and the founder of John Dyer Gems, later commercialized and star fantasy cut and brought it to a much wider audience.
 The Starbrite™ name is trademarked by John Dyer & Company.
 Dyer's variations of the cut have won 11 different gem cutting awards.

 Dalan Hargrave went on to teach his technique to other lapidaries.
-Today, roughly 50 of his students work in fantasy cutting — but only about 10 or fewer are executing the Starbrite specifically using Dalan's original method.
+Today, roughly 50 of his students work in fantasy cutting — but only about 10 or fewer are executing the star fantasy cut specifically using Dalan's original method.
 That is a vanishingly small number for a cut that is generating this much excitement in the gem world right now.

 Starbrite cut rectangular parti blue sapphire engagement ring in 14k yellow gold with lab side diamonds